Film & TV

 Photo © Simone Canetty-Clarke

-Tavener first came to public attention in 1968 when his avant-garde oratorio The Whale was premiered at the inaugural concert of the London Sinfonietta.
+(1966), was premiered in 1968 by the London Sinfonietta at their inaugural concert and released on The Beatles' Apple Records.
 As the years progressed his music became increasingly spiritual in conception, contemplative in its idiom, and popular with audiences worldwide.
-In 1977 he joined the Orthodox Church which was a major inspiration on his work for the following two decades.
-From the late 1990s he looked for inspiration from alternative sources by his interest in the universalist philosophy, which embraces all great religious traditions: Hinduism, Judaism, Christianity, Islam and the spirituality of the American Indians.
-Most recently he was inspired by the work of Tolstoy.
+Brought up in the Scottish Presbyterian Church, interested in the Catholic faith, he settled in the Orthodox Church in 1977, a major inspiration for his work for the following two decades.
+From the late 1990s he looked for inspiration from alternative sources by his broad interest in the great religions, embracing Hinduism, Judaism, Christianity, Islam and the spirituality of the American Indians.
+After a period of intense illness, he was also inspired by the works of Tolstoy, Shakespeare, the English Poets and Dante.

 John Tavener - a guide website